-Mental fitness

-Mental fitness encompasses the psychological needs for competence, autonomy, and relatedness.

-Levels of mental fitness

-High level of mental fitness %

-Moderate level of mental fitness %

-Low level of mental fitness %

-Mental fitness needs

-Need for autonomy highly satisfied $\%$

-Need for competence highly satisfied %

-Need for relatedness highly satisfied %

-Life domains of mental fitness Students reporting "Really true for me."

-Needs highly satisfied by family $\%$

-I feel free to express myself at home %

-I have a choice about when and how to do my household chores %

-I feel I do things well at home %

-I feel my parents think that I am good at things %

-My parents like me and care about me %

-I like to spend time with my parents %

-Needs highly satisfied by friends %

-I feel free to express myself with my friends %
+Mental fitness Mental fitness encompasses the psychological needs for competence, autonomy, and relatedness.
+Levels of mental fitness High level of mental fitness % Moderate level of mental fitness % Low level of mental fitness % Mental fitness needs Need for autonomy highly satisfied % Need for competence highly satisfied % Need for relatedness highly satisfied % Life domains of mental fitness Below are students reporting "Really true for me" for the scale items.
+Needs highly satisfied by family % I feel free to express myself at home % I have a choice about when and how to do my household chores % I feel I do things well at home % I feel my parent(s)/guardian(s) think that I am good at things. % My parent(s)/guardian(s) like me and care about me. % I like to spend time with my parent(s)/guardian(s). % Needs highly satisfied by friends % I feel free to express myself with my friends %